 How does the tax-free threshold apply to PAYG tax?

 The yearly tax-free threshold figure of $18,200 is useful to be aware of when you’re doing your annual tax return, but it may not be particularly helpful if you want to figure out whether you need to make pay-as-you-go (PAYG) tax installment payments on your regular income.
 Instead, the equivalent tax-free cut offs that apply to regular earnings could be useful to know about.
 Based on ATO figures, these are:

 - If you’re paid weekly, you’ll pay tax on any earnings above $350.

 - If you’re paid fortnightly, you’ll pay tax on any earnings above $700.

 - If you’re paid monthly, you’ll pay tax on any earnings above $1,517.

 You can also use our income tax calculator to get an idea of the tax you’ll pay on your annual income.

-It’s important to note, however, that your employer doesn’t automatically calculate your tax liability using the tax-free threshold.
-As the ATO states, it’s something you have to actively claim when you start a new job or apply for a Centrelink payment, otherwise PAYG tax will be calculated from the first dollar, regardless of how much or little you earn.
+It’s important to note, however, that your employer typically won’t automatically apply the tax-free threshold to your earnings.
+As the ATO states, it’s something you have to actively claim when you start a new job or apply for a Centrelink payment, otherwise PAYG tax will be calculated from the first dollar, regardless of how much or how little you earn.